RainbowMusicSite/RainbowMusicSite.github.io/README.md

 2) Meme Radio
 3) Undertale Radio

+We have JVKE, AJR, MarStarBro, and more hit artists!

 Let me know if you want a new catagory via the Song Request Form.
 Make sure to set the type to catagory.